-Decluttering your home is hard work, physically, mentally and emotionally.
-Some items are easy to decide what to do with.
-But it’s not always so clear.
-I’ve put together a list of decluttering questions to ask yourself if you’re struggling with decluttering, need to clarify for yourself if you should keep an item or get rid of it, or if you simply want to make your decluttering go deeper and be more effective.
+These decluttering questions are great to ask yourself if you’re struggling to declutter, need to clarify for yourself if you should keep an item or get rid of it, or if you simply want to declutter more effectively or go deeper with your decluttering.

 Sometimes it can help to have another person helping you declutter to ask the questions that can be hard to answer.
-Once you answer them, it becomes clear what you should do with the item.
+Often, once you answer them, it becomes clear what you should do with the item.

-However, sometimes we don’t have someone to help us.
-Or we work on decluttering in small pockets of time throughout the day and it won’t work to have someone help us.
-If that’s the case, use this list of decluttering questions to help you declutter more effectively.
+However, sometimes you don’t have someone to help you.
+Or you work on decluttering in small pockets of time throughout the day and it’s not possible to have someone help you.
+Or sometimes you just work better alone!

 These decluttering questions provide you with an array of things to consider when decluttering your home and deciding what to keep.
-Use them to shift your perspective, clarify and start thinking carefully about what you keep and why you’re keeping it.
-Rather than focusing on what to get rid of, it can be helpful to think about what to keep instead.
+Use them to give you confidence and clarity about what you keep and why you’re keeping it.

-The following questions give you some perspective and things to consider when you are decluttering your home and struggling to decide if you should keep or get rid of an item.
+The following questions help give you some things to consider when you’re decluttering your home and want to feel confident deciding what to keep and what to get rid of.

 The two most important decluttering questions

-Every item in your home should be either something you use regularly or love.
+Every item in your home should be either something you use regularly and/or love.
 Start with these two decluttering questions and make sure everything you decide to keep passes them without a doubt.

 1. Do you use the item on a regular basis?

 When was the last time you used it?
-Unless the item is something you only use for a specific season or event, if you haven’t used it in the last six months, you probably don’t need it.
+Unless the item is something you only use for a specific season or event, if you haven’t used it in the last six months to a year, you probably don’t need it.
 If you can’t remember the last time you used it, it’s probably safe to let it go.

-Your home should only hold things you use on a regular basis.
-If there comes a time when you need a rarely used item, more often than not, you can find a suitable alternative or borrow it from someone else.
+Aim to keep the things you use on a regular basis.
+If there comes a time when you need a rarely used item, more often than not, you can find a suitable alternative or borrow it.

 2. Do you love this item?

-Honestly asses your item.
-Does it evoke positive or negative emotions for you?
-Does it make you happy?
-If the emotion it brings up for you is not a positive one, it does not deserve to be in your home.
+What kind of emotions does it bring up for you?
+If the emotion it brings up for you is not a positive one, it might not deserve to be in your home.
 If it makes you feel guilty, sad, inadequate, etc. it most likely isn’t something you need or want in your home.

 Remember, your home should be your haven.
 Only allow things that add value to your life (because you use them regularly or love them) to live in your space.
-If something is never or rarely used, isn’t something you love, or holds negative feelings for you, don’t allow yourself to be burdened by keeping it.
+If something is never or rarely used, isn’t something you love, or holds negative feelings for you, you don’t need to continue keeping it in your home.

 Additional Decluttering Questions

-If you are still struggling to decide what to do with an item after the two decluttering questions above, go on to the following decluttering questions to help you clarify the usefulness of each item and if it truly adds value to your life and is worth keeping in your home and life.
+If you are still struggling to decide what to do with an item after the two decluttering questions above, go on to the following decluttering questions.
+They can help you clarify if an item truly adds value to your life and is worth keeping in your home and life.

 1. Do you have more than one of the same or similar items?

 If you have more than one of the same item, or similar items, do you really need them all?
-In most cases, one is enough.
+In many cases, one is enough.
 Or keep your favourite few and get rid of the duplicates.

 2. If you didn’t have this item, could you use something else in its place?

 Think about alternatives you could use if you got rid of the item.
-Try to avoid single use items and instead, keep things that can be used frequently or for a variety of purposes.
+Often, with a little creativity, you can find alternatives that can serve a similar function.

 3. Are you struggling to let go of the item because you feel guilty about wasting money after you bought it and no longer want or use it?